airvzxf/assembly/linux/i386/nasm/tutorial/asmtutor/README.md

 # ASM Tutor

 Learn Assembly Language

 https://asmtutor.com/

 https://github.com/DGivney/assemblytutorials

 ---

-I did the exercises provide by ASM Tutor.
-It may contain some modifications for experimental purpose.
+I did the exercises provide by ASM Tutor, it may contain some modifications for experimental purpose.

 ## Instructions